 Step-by-Step: How I Make Creamy Tomato Soup with Grilled Cheese Recipe

-Step 3: Blend until silky smooth
+Step 3: Blend Into Creamy Heaven

 Top Tip